selcouthonism/WebDevelopment/study/LoginPortalWithBootstrap/README.md

-There is two way to import boostrapt in project.
+There is two way to import boostrapt in project. <br>
-1- Link CDN
+1- Link CDN <br>
 2- Download css files to local and link local adreess.

 For more information look at Boostrapt Documentation (https://getbootstrap.com/docs/5.1/getting-started/introduction/)